Bulletin of the Atomic Scientists

 And none of it made sense.
 We were just supposed to believe, like Wendy in Peter Pan.

 Worse yet, the longer I was in church the more I experienced the hypocrisy, outright lies and gross exploitation by narcissistic antisocial leaders of gullible believers.
-After tossing out the whole package then realizing I really needed a higher power beyond my limitations in my life I started to study just God.
+After tossing out the whole package then realizing I really needed a higher power beyond my limitations in my life I started to study just what God said.
 Not the religious leaders.
 Just God.

-And I learned that the Bible conveys the most fascinating account of human history, full of the drama of the human condition – fulfillment and despair, war and peace, agony and ecstasy, life and death.
+And I learned that the Bible conveys the most fascinating account of human history, full of the drama of the human condition – war and peace, despair and hope, agony and ecstasy, love and hate, life and death.

-This blog investigates the revelation of Creator-Sustainer God as given from the beginning of time “to infinity and beyond!” in his own words.
+This blog investigates, by comparing and contrasting with other sources, the revelation of Creator-Sustainer God as given from the beginning of time “to infinity and beyond!”

 Sweet blog!
 I found it while surfing around on Yahoo News.
 Do you have any tips on how to get listed in Yahoo News?
 I’ve been trying for a while but I never seem to get there!
 Thanks